nugu-developers/nugu-ios/README.md

 - [NuguClientKit](NuguClientKit/) - The Framework for initializing essential components and inject dependency between components to use NUGU SDK
 - [NuguLoginKit](NuguLoginKit/) - The Framework for user authentication with OAuth2.0
 - [NuguUIKit](NuguUIKit/) - The Framework for user interface components
+- [NuguServiceKit](NuguServiceKit/) - The Framework provides customized webview for NUGU service

 ## Sample Application